NwazeChukwuka/PZed-Homes/supabase_connection.md

 ALTER TABLE public.profiles ENABLE ROW LEVEL SECURITY;

 -- Profile Policies
+-- CRITICAL: Users must be able to view their own profile for login to work CREATE POLICY "Users can view own profile"
+ON public.profiles FOR SELECT USING (
+  auth.uid() = id
+);

--- Only active staff can view profiles (resigned/terminated staff are blocked) -- Updated to use helper functions to prevent infinite recursion CREATE POLICY "Active staff can view profiles"
+-- Only active staff can view other profiles (resigned/terminated staff are blocked) -- Updated to use helper functions to prevent infinite recursion CREATE POLICY "Active staff can view profiles"
 ON public.profiles FOR SELECT USING (